 All together there are five light modes to choose from, the white light button can be pressed to switch from full brightness to half brightness, and then to flashing, while the second switch activates the red light in full mode or flashing mode.

 You can adjust the angle of the light through 45 degrees vertically but there is no zoom feature like with the Backture head torch.
 LE have designed this model with a reflection cup design that widens the lighting range really well without losing too much light intensity, which I really liked.

 The headband is nice and soft and incredibly comfortable to wear, and with the light only weighing 68 grams you can almost forget that you are wearing it, ideal for joggers.

 Wearing this head torch in the rain shouldn’t present any problems as the product has been tested and certified to IPX4, meaning that it can resist splashes and sprays of water from all angles.
 It is also shock resistant.

 When it comes to getting more for your money, you can’t beat two for the price of one offers like this one.
-Apunol are offering two of these excellent head torches for 15.99 on Amazon at the time I wrote this, an absolute steal.
+Apunol are offering two of these excellent head torches at a budget price on Amazon currently.
+They are easily my pick for the best budget head torches.